 Now, the management is making Gujarat Automotive Gears Limited, which still has the same good business, take debt to give loans to itself (to HIM Teknoforge Limited) and the cost of this debt (the long term debt of ₹4.7 cr. from SIDBI @12% p.a.
 GAGL FY2015 annual report, pg.
 30) would have to be borne by Gujarat Automotive Gears Limited.

-This effectively means that shareholders of Gujarat Automotive Gears Limited are bearing the cost of debt which Gujarat Automotive Gears Limited is raising to give as inter corporate deposit to the promoter HIM Teknoforge Limited.
+This effectively means that shareholders of Gujarat Automotive Gears Limited are bearing the cost of debt which Gujarat Automotive Gears Limited is raising to give as an inter-corporate deposit to the promoter HIM Teknoforge Limited.

 The balance sheet of Gujarat Automotive Gears Limited for at March 31, 2015, also shows that the company now has only ₹2.6 cr. in fixed assets (plants & machinery) and whopping ₹19.35 cr. given as loans & advances.
 This accompanied with the fact that Gujarat Automotive Gears Limited is now taking debt from other financial institutions to give deposits to others, shows that the character of Gujarat Automotive Gears Limited is now changing from a manufacturing organization to a lending organization.

-I doubt a retail individual shareholders who has an ownership of a fraction of a percentage point in Gujarat Automotive Gears Limited, could have controlled any of these business decisions.
+I doubt a retail individual shareholder who has ownership of a fraction of a percentage point in Gujarat Automotive Gears Limited, could have controlled any of these business decisions.

 Gujarat Automotive Gears Limited was becoming an interesting case generating curiosity as an investor analyses its development year on year.
 Therefore, I could not stop myself analysing the fate of the story to the latest available data available in the public domain.